BenjaminTom/Learning-To-Code/generate_keys.md

 Most modern OS's come with the folder

 ```
-~/.ssh
+cd ~/.ssh
 ```

 This is where the private and public keys are stored after they are generated.
+If this doesn't exit,

 To generate private keys you have to execute the following commands.